TwilioDevEd/appointment-reminders-flask/README.md

     ```bash
     $ alembic upgrade +1
     ```
+    Note: If you have a local postgres installation where you access without password add this line to your `pg_hba.conf` file, *JUST FOR DEVELOPMENT, DO NOT USE THIS IN PRODUCTION*:
+    `host    all             YOUR_USER         127.0.0.1/32            trust`

 1. Start a [redis](http://redis.io/) server to be our Celery broker.
 If on a Mac, we recommend installing redis through [homebrew](http://brew.sh/)